Calculating Averages with Ease in C++

 Setting the Stage

-To get started, we’ll need to define an array num that can store up to 100 floating-point numbers.
+To calculate the average of a set of numbers, we’ll define an array num to store up to 100 floating-point numbers.
 We’ll also ask the user to specify how many numbers they want to calculate, storing this value in the variable n.
-But here’s the catch: n needs to be between 1 and 100.
+However, n needs to be between 1 and 100.
 If the user enters an invalid value, we’ll use a while loop to prompt them to try again.

 Gathering Input